MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 We'll let it run for a little bit of time.

-Note that we can interrupt it at any moment since it saves the data on the fly.
+Note that we can interrupt it at any moment since it saves the data on the fly on this output folder is ```src/scraping/scrapy```.

 ## 2 - Training a sentiment classifer usig PyTorch 🤖